vergissberlin/example-release-please/README.md

 - Docs was not visible, whats about a fix after creation of the pull request?
 - Do I have to mention the PR number in the commit message?
 - I see, it automatically adds the fixes to the existing pull requests.
 That's nice!
+- And add a fix to the feature super branch?

 ## 🐣 Features